sravanDwadasi/M3-AdministeringtheSysteminCloudEdition/Notes.md

 - Monitor recent user activity and mobile sessions
 ##### When a new user is created in Infor Ming.le, the Sync.SecurityUserMaster BOD is published.

+## Demo 2.3: Create a new user in IFS
 ###  Add the user in IFS
  1. Click the User Menu icon.
 A menu displays.
  2. Click the User Management menu item.
 The Users panel of Infor Federation Services tool opens.